begiwerush/subs/README.md

   npm install
 ```

 for both BE and FE.
+This command will help you to install all the necessary dependencies.

 For frontend, yarn start is enough to run app or npm start.